vboussange/jaxscape/README.md

 ```
 <div align="center"><img src="examples/quick_start/distances.png" alt="Distances"  width="600"></div>

 But what's really cool about jaxscape is that you can autodiff through thoses distances!
-Check out the documentation to learn about applications and more!
+Check out the [documentation](#documentation) to learn about applications and more!

+## Documentation

+Comprehensive documentation is available at [vboussange.github.io/jaxscape](vboussange.github.io/jaxscape)

 ## Features and roadmap 🚀
 - [ ] Support for direct and iterative sparse solvers on GPU (cf [spineax](https://github.com/johnviljoen/spineax))